anik112/Zkt-Attendence_Software/README.md

 - *Microsoft .net framework 4.5*

 #### First you need to register the SDK in your System.
 For register the SDK you simple ___Register_SDK.bat___ in ___RegSDK___ folder. you need to install ___Microsoft .net framework 4.5___
+#### Set the computer time in HH:mm A/P & date in MM/dd/yyyy format.

 Content